There is an immediate Suspension of your Driver’s License in a DUI Case in Ohio.

 Some courts, such as Ravenna Municipal, will allow your attorney to file a “stay” of the Administrative License Suspension in rare cases under certain circumstances.
 Municipal court judges make decisions on a case-by-case basis.
 A stay effectively restores your full privileges until the case is resolved.
 A driving letter is issued in place of your driver’s license.
 Fees apply, and proof of current insurance must be shown.

 Some municipal courts, like Kent Municipal Court, will allow your lawyer to stay the A.L.S., but will immediately replace it with a Court Suspension with the same “hard time” waiting period.
 An A.L.S. suspension can be appealed within thirty days of your initial appearance.
 However, the grounds for such an appeal are very strictly limited by statute.
 Consult a DUI attorney for information.

 An A.L.S. suspension is longer in duration and involves a longer “hard time” waiting period if a refusal is involved.
-Many judges will penalize you for refusing the breath, blood or urine test in a DUI case.
-An experienced DUI lawyer can best advise you how a particular judge will treat your individual situation.
+Many judges will penalize you for refusing the breath, blood, or urine test in a DUI case.
+An experienced DUI lawyer can best advise you on how a particular judge will treat your individual situation.